dchidindu5/NAT_GSOC2025/README.md

 This project successfully integrates NAT64 along with a separate DNS64 configuration into NPF, enabling IPv6-only clients to reach IPv4-only servers through seamless translation.
 Although there's a need for additional changes and implementation.

-This is indeed the End of my GSOC Program, it was indeed a exciting moment working with system developers and certainly I'd be an active contributor to the NetBSD codebase.
+This is indeed the End of my GSOC Program, it was indeed an exciting moment working with system developers and certainly I'd be an active contributor to the NetBSD codebase.